WildYorkies/peregrinations-in-perl6/book/1-GettingSetUp.md

 Rakudo Star is a packaged up version of the Rakudo compiler.
 It makes for an easy way to get Rakudo.

-Go to this page and follow the download/install steps:
+[Go to this page](http://rakudo.org/how-to-get-rakudo/) and follow the download/install steps.

 ## Testing your installation